PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

     return PyUnicode_FromString(msg);
 }
 ```
-In case of this module-level function, ```self``` parameter will be the reference to the extension module the function if attached to.
+In case of this module-level function, ```self``` parameter will be the reference to the extension module the function is attached to.

 ### Limbs

-We need to declare what functions our module exposes.
-We declare the name under which the function will be visible, the pointer to the function itself, type of arguments it expects (no arguments, positional arguments or keyword arguments) and a docstring:
+We need to declare what functions our module exposes:
 ```
 static PyMethodDef basic_methods[] = {
     {"hello", (PyCFunction)basic_hello, METH_NOARGS, "Return hello world."},
     {NULL, NULL, 0, NULL}        /* Sentinel */
 };
 ```
+We declare the name under which the function will be visible, the pointer to the function itself, type of arguments it expects (no arguments, positional arguments or keyword arguments) and a docstring.

 ### Nervous system

-We need to define the module itself: it's name, docstring, optional size of the module-state, function definitions:
+We need to define the module itself:
 ```
 static struct PyModuleDef basic_module = {
    PyModuleDef_HEAD_INIT,